 In a tweet last week, Trump said it was a routine effort, calling Don Jr.’s attempt to get dirt on Hillary Clinton from a foreign government a “totally legal” endeavor that “went nowhere.”
 Trump added, “I did not know about it!”

-Trump’s last statement is now of interest because he didn’t reiterate not having knowledge of the meeting and instead of saying the meeting went nowhere.
+Trump’s last statement is now of interest because he didn’t reiterate not having knowledge of the meeting, and instead said the meeting went nowhere.
 The addition of the words “to the best of his knowledge” has particularly drawn interest, as it leaves open the possibility that the meeting indeed went somewhere.

-Former federal prosecutor Harry Litman told MSNBC on Monday, “Obviously people on Team Trump think that there is something concrete that’s going emerge about dirt having been possibly produced.”
+Former federal prosecutor Harry Litman told MSNBC on Monday, “Obviously, people on Team Trump think that there is something concrete that’s going to emerge about dirt having been possibly produced.”